Pride of Britain winner announces new and enormous trans-US solo run

 What Jamie did next

-On the 1st March 2018, following a book tour throughout Canada retracing his run (details here), Jamie will begin a marathon adventure journey likely to take him between 5,500-6,000 miles that will take him right the way across the United States.
-He’ll run through more than fifteen states, beginning at the western-most point of the United States – Cape Alava in Washington.
-He’ll travel through many others, including California, Texas, Tennessee, Washington D.C. and New York, on his way to the eastern-most point of mainland USA, West Quoddy Head Lighthouse in Maine.
+On the 10th April 2018, following a book tour throughout Canada retracing his run (details here), Jamie will begin another 200 marathon adventure journey that will take him right the way across the United States.
+He’ll run through more than fifteen states, beginning at the westernmost point of the United States – Cape Alava in Washington.
+He’ll travel through many others, including California, Texas, Tennessee, Washington D.C. and New York, on his way to the easternmost point of mainland USA, West Quoddy Head Lighthouse in Maine.

-In the UK, the fundraising target is £250,000, with 100% of donations going towards Superhero Foundation, a charity that grants money to families and children’s hospitals for treatment not otherwise available on the NHS.
+In the UK, the fundraising target is £250,000, with 100% of donations going towards Superhero Foundation, a charity Jamie co-founded that grants money to families for treatment not otherwise available on the NHS.
 Supporters can donate here: http://www.superherofoundation.org/donate/

 In the US, the fundraising target is $1m, split 50/50 between Superhero Foundation and children’s hospitals in each state he runs through, enabling American supporters to donate directly to the hospitals in their state.
 Jamie will stop at children’s hospitals and schools along the way, delivering talks and meeting the children he hopes his donations will help.

 “I’ve had an itch to get out again for the last few years, but was desperate to build something that could run alongside my adventures – and I massively underestimated the work that goes into something like that!

 “I’m absolutely terrified, but also hugely excited at the same time to get back out and do what I love most all over again, challenging myself and meeting amazing people along the way.
 I do feel like there’s more of an expectation on my shoulders this time though, that of course I’ll complete this challenge, but being realistic, there’s a good chance I will fail.
-It’s a longer journey by a good dozen or so marathons and I’m not in the shape I was before Canada, after I’d done the cycling challenges.
-With only a year on my visa and 230 marathons to be completed – it’s going to be a race against time.”
+It’s a longer journey by a good thirty marathons and I’m not in the shape I was before Canada, after I’d done the cycling challenges.
+Add that to the fact I only have a year-long visa, and I’m really not sure that I can make it.”

 In 2012 Jamie began an adventurous fundraising quest to give back to the hospitals that helped him as a child by cycling 14,000 miles from Bangkok to Gloucester.
 Using a second-hand bike bought for just £50, Jamie cycled through more than twenty countries on his way home.
 During the journey, he was shot at when caught in the middle of a military firefight, arrested by wary border police and slept rough.